-How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best Hidden Secret
+How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

-It’s hard not to romanticize a visit inside of the Old Faithful Inn.
-It’s like stepping back into an era before the Titanic sank, with the way the historic architecture has been so beautifully preserved.
+It’s hard not to romanticize visiting the Old Faithful Inn for the first time, as it’s like stepping back into an era before the Titanic sank, or when visitors were first getting to Yellowstone National Park by rail, with the way the historic architecture has been so beautifully preserved!

 For me, this first time was when I was 13 years old, and just like anyone, I tried to climb the stairs to the Crow’s Nest until I eventually ran into the famous gate and sign in front of the stairs on the third floor.

-Since then, I’ve visited Yellowstone many times without any luck of making it to the Crow’s Nest, but on one lucky visit, this finally changed!
+Since then, I visited Yellowstone many times without any luck of making it to the Crow’s Nest, but on one lucky visit, this finally changed!

 Old Faithful Inn